Stagecoach bus workers mark VE Day 75th anniversary with special rendition of “We’ll meet again”

 - Thanet, Kent

-Stagecoach Managing Director for Stagecoach South West Mike Watson, said: “Whilst everybody in the country is pulling together during these difficult times, we wanted to come together and remember all those who sacrificed so much during WWII.
+Stagecoach Managing Director for Merseyside, Cheshire and South Lancashire, Matt Davies, said: “Whilst everybody in the country is pulling together during these difficult times, we wanted to come together and remember all those who sacrificed so much during WWII.

-“We were astounded by the positive response from our teams right across the country to take part in our special video, and we’re very proud that our staff in the South West are involved in commemorating such a proud occasion.
+“We were astounded by the positive response from our teams right across the country to take part in our special video, and we’re very proud that our staff in our region who are involved in commemorating such a proud occasion.

 “Buses play a crucial role in connecting people and providing that essential daily social link.
 As we come out of lockdown and enter a new normal way of life, we know that our services will continue to be vital in helping to reunite people and we’re looking forward to meeting all of our customers again.”